WrichikBasu/ShakeAlarmClock/CONTRIBUTING.md

 However, before contributing, please read the following guidelines:

 ## Guidelines for creating an issue:
+Issues should only be created for bug reports.
+Feature requests and questions should be posted under Discussions.

+A template has been set up for bug report.
+Please try to follow it.
+It will be extremely helpful if you can also provide a stack trace of the crash (if available), or screenshots.

-Issue templates have been set up for bug reports and feature requests separately.
-Please try to follow them.
-If, however, you find that what you have in mind cannot be written properly in the provided template, you may create an issue from a blank template.
+If you find that what you have in mind cannot be written properly in the provided template, you may create an issue from a blank template.

 ## Guidelines for forking and creating pull requests:
 1. Do **not** change the following: